L. Sprague de Camp: Biography

-During World War II, de Camp served as a researcher at the Philadelphia Naval Yard along with his fellow writers Isaac Asimov and Robert A. Heinlein.
+During World War II, de Camp served as a researcher at the Philadelphia Naval Yard along with his fellow-writers Isaac Asimov and Robert A. Heinlein.
 De Camp eventually rose to the rank of lieutenant commander in the U.S. Navy as a reserve officer.
 From 1942 to 1989, the de Camps generally lived near Philadelphia; for decades their home was in Villanova, Pennsylvania.

-De Camp was a member of the all-male literary and dining club the "Trap Door Spiders" in New York City, which served as the basis of Asimov's fictional group of mystery solvers the "Black Widowers."
-De Camp himself was the model for the character named "Geoffrey Avalon."
+De Camp was a member of the all-male literary and dining club in New York City, the "Trap Door Spiders", which served as the basis of Asimov's fictional group of mystery-solvers the "Black Widowers".
+De Camp himself was the model for the character named "Geoffrey Avalon".

-De Camp was a founding member of the Swordsmen and Sorcerers' Guild of America (SAGA), a loosely knit group of heroic fantasy writers that was founded during the 1960s and led by Lin Carter, with entry by credentials as a fantasy writer alone.
+De Camp was a founding member of the Swordsmen and Sorcerers' Guild of America (SAGA), a loosely-knit group of heroic fantasy writers founded during the 1960s and led by Lin Carter, with entry by credentials as a fantasy writer alone.

-The de Camps moved to Plano, Texas, in 1989, and Sprague de Camp died there on November 6, 2000, seven months after his wife, on what would have been her birthday, at age 92.
+The de Camps moved to Plano, Texas, in 1989, and Sprague de Camp died there on November 6, 2000 (seven months after his wife, on what would have been her birthday), at age 92.
 His ashes were inurned, together with hers, in the Arlington National Cemetery in Virginia.

 De Camp's personal library of about 1,200 books was acquired for auction by Half Price Books in 2005.
-The collection included books inscribed by fellow writers, such as Isaac Asimov and Carl Sagan, as well as de Camp himself.
+The collection included books inscribed by fellow writers, such as Isaac Asimov and Carl Sagan, as well as by de Camp himself.